-- An edge that is not on any optimal tour will be eliminated, with its d{ij} set to C + 1. - An edge which is not on all remaining optimal tours will also be eliminated. - So the algorithm ends with n edges which are not eliminated (why?). - There are $O(|x| + n^2)$ calls to the algorithm for TSP (D). - Each call has an input length of $O(x \mid)$. - So if TSP (D) can be solved in polynomial time, so can TSP. - Hence TSP (D) and TSP are equally hard (or easy).
+- An edge that is not on any optimal tour will be eliminated, with its $d{ij}$ set to C+1. - In fact, an edge which is not on all remaining optimal tours will also be eliminated. - So the algorithm ends with n edges which are not eliminated (why?). - This is true even if there are multiple optimal tours!a